Details

 Form and usage:

-Thus, there seems to be a difference between present and past tense inherent in this; or possibly a difference in temporal remoteness.
-However, this is solely based on the translations of the examples given in Oqaatsit [14], so this may be spurious.
-Note that Schultz-Lorentzen [11] comments, that this affix is commonly used with V{-liq}V, which indeed would move the meaning close to the present moment, and would correspond to the meaning of the examples given in Oqaatsit.
-Indeed, all the examples given by Schultz-Lorentzen in [11] use V{-liq}V, i.e. -rĸajâlerpoĸ.
-This is also the only form of this affix, that is mentioned in Kleinschmidt [9], i.e. -rĸajâvoĸ is not given independently therein.
-Thus, it may be that meaning of V{-liq}V has been transferred onto V{-lqajaa}V, such that V{-liq}V is no longer needed.
+Note that Schultz-Lorentzen [16] comments that this affix is commonly used with V{-liq}V, which indeed would move the meaning close to the present moment, and would correspond to the meaning of the examples given in Oqaatsit.
+Indeed, all the examples given by Schultz-Lorentzen in [16] use V{-liq}V, i.e. -rĸajâlerpoĸ.
+This is also the only form of this affix, that is mentioned in Kleinschmidt [13], i.e. -rĸajâvoĸ is not given independently therein.
+Thus, it may be that meaning of V{-liq}V has been transferred onto V{lqajaa}V, such that V{-liq}V is no longer needed.

 The present affix obviously derives from V{lqajaq}V, but the source of the final /a/ is not clear.
 Here, we assume it is from V{-a}V, denoting 'persistently' or 'state of being', but this is just a guess, since it does not seem to fit entirely with the meaning of the affix.
+Nielsen [11] also translates this affix as 'is all the time almost about to Vb', which fits better with the presence of V{-a}V; however, this does not correspond to the meaning given in other dictionaries.

 Meanings and examples